learn-co-curriculum/dsc-http-request-response-lab/README.md

 ## Introduction

-In this lab, we shall attempt to bring together everything we have thus far learned about APIs, Client/Server Communication principles and Python's `requests` library.
-We shall make use of the `requests` module's methods and properties seen in the previous lesson, to extract information for a web service called **"Open Notify"**, in order to access NASA's space data.
+In this lab, we'll attempt to bring together everything we have thus far learned about APIs, Client/Server Communication principles and Python's `requests` library.
+We'll make use of the `requests` module's methods and properties seen in the previous lesson, to extract information for a web service called **"Open Notify"**, in order to access NASA's space data.

 ## Objectives